10 Things To Include In Your Wedding Invitations

 #2.
 Date and Time of Wedding

 After the names of the couple and their hosts, the date and time of the wedding should come next.
-Don’t make guests search for this information as it is very important that they know when festivities are happening!
+Don’t make guests search for this information as they must know when festivities are happening!
 Be sure to include the year since weddings are often planned well in advance.
-Be sure to include in the morning/afternoon/evening (or am/pm) in your time just to be clear that you aren’t having a garden wedding at midnight.
+Be sure to include the morning/afternoon/evening (or am/pm) in your time just to clarify that you aren’t having a garden wedding at midnight.

 Modern wedding invitations smaller